 Every piece of art has a story to tell and connects with emotions.
-Every landscape, and the power of nature, inspires and evokes feelings.
+Every landscape, and the power of nature within it, inspires and evokes feelings.
 Fort Collins, Colorado is the perfect spot to access the natural world, surrounded by the Rocky Mountains, foothills, prairie, and high desert.
-Alene has traveled a fascinating path through life that has taken her all over the American west and parts of Mexico, to mountains, deserts, oceans, forests, and prairies to pursue her passions: her original artwork, writing and running.
+Alene has traveled a fascinating path through life that has taken her all over the American west and parts of Mexico, to mountains, deserts, oceans, forests, and prairies to pursue her passions: her original artwork, hiking, and running.

-Mountain, desert and ocean landscapes outside of the art studio offer breathtaking views and inspirational opportunities for creative expression.
-Traveling through places on foot allows for a full sensory experience translated into a work of art.
+Dissolve Art aims to provide relaxation and enjoyment while viewing our works, and offer a taste of the experience of escaping to remote, quiet places.
+Mountain, desert and ocean landscapes outside of the art studio offer breathtaking views and inspirational opportunities for contemporary abstract creative expression.
+Traveling through these places on foot allows for a full sensory experience translated into a work of art.

 Featured artist Alene Nitzky lives in Fort Collins, Colorado and has been making art since 2000.
 While living in Arizona in the early 2000s, Alene began painting in pastel, inspired by the colorful and rugged scenery of the southwest.
 She now works primarily in acrylic and mixed media.
 She draws her inspiration from landscapes where she runs, hikes, and travels.
 A self-taught artist, her original abstract work captures elements of the fragile nature of our world impacted by climate change- land, sea, and waterscapes, weather, plant life, and the human experience.
 She incorporates natural and upcycled materials into her mixed media pieces.